Thefrank/dotnet-freebsd-crossbuild/README.md

 NEW!: This public feed should provide (most) of my (recently) built items:
 - https://pkgs.dev.azure.com/IFailAt/freebsd-dotnet-runtime-nightly/_packaging/freebsd-dotnet/nuget/v3/index.json
   - Cons: As this is Azure-based it will be limited to only the RTM and the newest few releases
-  - Cons: Due to limited storage this only contains FreeBSD 12.4 supported NuGets
   - Pros: Easy to add to NuGet.config or donet source list, no auth needed
 - https://nuget.pkg.github.com/TheFrank/index.json
   - Cons: requires API auth but any GH account should be able to access it